22nd March 2015

 Great Britain and Ireland (GB&I) has produced a number of distinguished amateur golfers in the post World War II period.
 Amongst a group that must include Sir Michael Bonallack, Joe Carr and Gary Wolstenholme comfortably sits Peter McEvoy OBE.

-One of the most determined, competitive and relentless golfers to ever play the game Peter’s success was founded on long straight driving, well controlled approach shots (often played low) and impeccable putting.
+One of the most determined and competitive golfers to ever play the game Peter’s success was founded on long straight driving, well controlled approach shots (often played low) and impeccable putting.
 A technically sound golfer with an unflappable temperament will give most people a game – and McEvoy was certainly capable of that.

 Peter McEvoy holds The Walker Cup in 2001